The Colors of Ices: Measuring ice column density through photometry: Abstract

 \section{Abstract}

 Ices imprint strong absorption features in the near- and mid-infrared, but until recently they have been studied almost exclusively with spectroscopy toward small samples of bright sources.
-We show that \textit{JWST} photometry alone can reveal and quantify interstellar ices and present a new open-source modeling tool, \texttt{icemodels}, to produce synthetic photometry of ices based on laboratory measurements.
+We show that \textit{JWST} photometry alone can reveal and quantify interstellar ices, and we present a new open-source modeling tool, \texttt{icemodels}, to produce synthetic photometry of ices based on laboratory measurements.
 We provide reference tables indicating which filters are likely to be observably affected by ice absorption.
-Applying these models to NIRCam data of background stars behind Galactic Center (GC) clouds, and validating against NIRSpec spectra of Galactic disk sources, we find clear signatures of CO, H$_2$O, and CO$_2$ ices and evidence for excess absorption in the F356W filter likely caused by CH-bearing species such as \methanol.
+Applying these models to NIRCam data of background stars behind several Galactic Center (GC) clouds (dust ridge clouds A [the Brick], C, and D), and validating against NIRSpec spectra of Galactic disk sources, we find clear signatures of CO, H$_2$O, and CO$_2$ ices and evidence for excess absorption in the F356W filter likely caused by CH-bearing species such as \methanol.
 The ice ratios differ between the Galactic disk and Center, with GC clouds showing a higher H$_2$O fraction.
-The large ice abundance in CO, \water, and possibly complex molecules hints that the high complex molecule abundances observed in gas emission in the CMZ are driven by ice-phase chemistry in non-star-forming gas.
+A large ice abundance is observed in CO, \water, and possibly complex molecules, which implies that there is substantial freezeout and therefore potential for ice-phase chemistry in non-star-forming gas.
 Accounting for all likely ices, we infer that $>25\%$ of the total carbon is frozen into CO ice in the GC, which exceeds the entire solar-neighborhood carbon budget.
 By assuming the freezeout fraction is the same in GC and disk clouds, we obtain a metallicity measurement indicating that $Z_{GC}\gtrsim2.5Z_\odot$.
 These results demonstrate that photometric ice measurements are feasible with \textit{JWST} and capable of probing the metallicity structure of the cold interstellar medium.